dribnet/purvs/README.md

 ------Train--------

 I tried to have a nice combination of tracking actual facial traits with arbitrary monster features.

 I narrowed it down to 2 color schemes, orange for women and blue for men.
 I chose this because it's a very obvious distinction, and I couldn't think of a good use for the other 2 color schemes.

-Eye number is dependent on which way the person is looking, which is arbitrary but kind of fun.
+Eye number is dependent on which way the person is looking, which is an arbitrary correlation.

 Nose and mouth type are supposed to represent the shape of the nose / mouth of the person.
 This can become a little tricky when the monster features are so cartoonish, but you can see the correct one most of the time.

-The horns are supposed to represent the hair of the person.
+The horns represent the hair of the person.
 The size of the horn is their hair length, and the color tracks to their hair color.
 I thought this was a nice unique way to abstract out the feature but also make sense when you viewed it.